youweik2/PSbased-MPC/README.md

 # Reference

-Project from: ETH high-MPC project
+Project from: ETH High-MPC (policy search for MPC)

 Simulation use: ROG-X(ANT-X)